All Products

 August 25, 2022

-• Supports the delivery of Kubernetes events.
+• Supports delivering Kubernetes events.

-• In ACK Serverless clusters, the default CPU request is changed to 2 cores.
+• In ACK serverless clusters, the default CPU request is changed to 2 cores.

 This upgrade does not affect your services.